nuxeo-sandbox/nuxeo-labs-utils/README.md

      * a/b/c      --> ""

 * `NxLabs.getBaseName`
-  * Parameter is a string, a full path.
+  * Parameter is a `string`, a full or partial filepath.
   * returns a string, the base name
   * This is a wrapper around `org.apache.commons.io.FilenameUtils#getBaseName`, it hanldes null values and invalid path:
      * a/b/c.txt --> c